Rudolf Hamburger: Architect

 In Shanghai, Rudolf Hamburger produced four large buildings and several smaller ones.
 There were also a very large number of interior designs and examples of furniture design.
 The interiors were in part produced by the firm he set up and ran in parallel with his work for the council, "The Modern Home".
 In addition to the buildings for which he is known to have been directly responsible, scholars detect Hamburger's influence in other contemporary developments, such as the Chengdu Road police station.

 His first major building, which he was permitted to work "quite independently", was a nine-storey apartment block to accommodated 70 nurses.
 It has been described as "probably the first modern building in Shanghai".
 It was built by the SMC for the "Country Hospital", itself housed in a simple "classical" building opened in 1926 and designed by the young Hungarian László Hudec.
 The block occupied a dominating site directly beside the main road, which it shielded from the less visually challenging hospital building itself.
 Imaginative design features compensated for the essentially rectangular shape of the building.
 The high water table and the relatively soft soil meant that the block had to be constructed on 680 wooden piles, each approximately 20 meters long.
 Reinforced concrete beams were used to distribute the weight of the building's frame structure.
 The apartments were finished to a high standard, with radiators and insect nets for the windows.
-The "Victoria Nurse Home" opened on 23 October 1933 and was widely praised both by senior medical personnel and in the press.
+The "Victoria Nurses' Home" (today Huadong Hospital’s Building No. 5) opened on 23 October 1933 and was widely praised both by senior medical personnel and in the press.

-Hamburger's second major Shanghai commission was his secondary girls' school in the Singapore Road, designed for approximately 500 pupils.
+Hamburger's second major Shanghai commission was his secondary girls' school in the Singapore Road, designed for approximately 500 pupils (today Shanghai No. 1 High School).
 The building was again close to a main road, and the layout in relation to the adjacent road junction meant that a simple rectangular floor plan could not be specified.
 The two ends of the block featured rounded "semi-tower" shapes, and alongside the main three-storey classroom block there was a long low "pavilion" for the housemaster's accommodation.
 The courtyard incorporated a waiting area for the "rickshaw coolies" taking the young ladies to and from school.
 As with all his designs, the school was planned with huge attention to detail and great thought for function.
 It was a showpiece for modern ideas concerning light, air, sun and ventilation.
-Hamburger's third major commission, the vast cruciform Ward Road Jail complex, was an entirely different proposition, meeting an entirely different set of requirements and challenges, but Hamburger's imagination and attention to detail, along with his exploitation of modern knowledge and materials, were again on display.
+Hamburger's third major commission, the vast cruciform Ward Road Jail complex (today Tilanqiao Prison), was an entirely different proposition, meeting an entirely different set of requirements and challenges, but Hamburger's imagination and attention to detail, along with his exploitation of modern knowledge and materials, were again on display.